aws-samples/eks-workshop-v2/website/docs/observability/opensearch/access-opensearch.md

 title: "Access OpenSearch"
 sidebar_position: 10
 ---
+## Objective

-First, we will setup OpenSearch for the upcoming section using these steps:
+In this section we setup OpenSearch for the upcoming labs using these steps:
 1. Retrieve credentials for OpenSearch from the AWS Systems Manager Parameter Store
 1. Load an OpenSearch dashboard for Kubernetes events
 1. Confirm access to the OpenSearch dashboard
 ---
+## Lab
 **Step 1:** Credentials for the OpenSearch domain have been saved in the AWS Systems Manager Parameter Store.
 Retrieve this information and set up the necessary environment variables.

 ```bash